Sit a while and listen for I have a story to tell. It might surprise you. It will delight you.

 Long, long ago in a land beyond the Mists of Time lived an old man.
 In fact, he was more than old.
 He was ancient.
 So old was he that his memory stretched to beyond the Beyond.
 Can you imagine that?!
 I can’t, that’s for sure.

 The Ancient Man, for that’s what we should call him now we know how very old he was, lived in a humble little wooden hut in the middle of the forest.
 If you were to peek from behind a tree, you would see a curl of smoke rising out of the chimney.
 It made the air smell like Christmas.
 If you were to sneak up on tip toe very quietly and peek in through a window, you would see him sitting slowly rocking in a rocking chair.
-Curled up on his lap was an orange bundle of fluffy fur.
+Curled up on his lap was a black bundle of fluffy fur.
 It was hard to tell just what it was for all you could see was lots of fur .
 If you listened carefully though, you would hear it purr, so it must be a cat.

 Just as I was thinking about cold feet, the Ancient Man opened his eyes.
 They were a very bright, sparkly blue.
 Looking straight at me, he said, why don’t you come in and sit a while ?
 Now how did he know I was watching him in my thoughts ?
 ‘Tis a mystery to me.
 But ancient people seem to have a way about them that makes them mysterious, I think.
 Before I could blink, there I was, inside his one room hut.